BIG-RAT/mobile_to_local/README.md

 The process is relatively quick, under 30 seconds, and logs to /var/log/mobile.to.local.log.
 The resulting local account is FileVault 2 enabled (if enabled to begin with) and retains local group membership.

 The local account retains the uniqueID of the mobile account, this removes the need to reset permissions.
-Group permissions are not updated on the users folder, this is to avoid PPPC issues.
-Lastly, the shortname can only contain the following:<pre>
+Group permissions on the user folder as set to staff.
+Lastly, the shortname can only contain the following:<pre>numbers
-     numbers
      letters
      - (dash)
      _ (underscore)